 Jess has multiple disabilities stemming from brain damage that occurred in utero from hydrocephalus.
 Her primary disability is Autism, complicated by cortical blindness.
 She also has minor fine motor and gross motor deficits.

-Somewhat unfortunately for Jess, she was on the cutting edge of the development of many special education services.
+Jess was on the cutting edge of the development of many special education services.
 When she was two, her primary diagnosis was cortical blindness.
 We informed the school system that she would be attending public school in two years.

 THE SERIES OF FIRSTS

 First VI teacher